winterscar/home-server/readme.md

 Making changes to Application services is very straight forward.
 Simply edit, add or delete files to the `/compose` directory, and push.
 The home server will automatically pull changes to the master branch and apply them.

 ## Build Pipeline
 One of the system-services defined on the home server is `update-config`.
-Its job is to watch the git repository (via a github webhook) and then update the running containers to match the configuration.
+Its job is to watch the git repository (via a GitHub webhook) and then update the running containers to match the configuration.

 The pipeline consists of a set of steps, triggered by a `push` to the master branch.